Board of Directors

 Céline Keating: Secretary, Chair Outreach Committee

 Céline is a graduate of Queens College, CUNY (BA in Political Science, 1971; MA in Urban Studies, 1974) and City University of New York (MA in Creative Writing, 1984).
-She and her husband, Mark Levy, have been part-time year-round residents of Montauk since 1988.
-Céline joined the board in 1990, was the organization’s newsletter editor for many years, and is now co-chair of the Outreach Committee.
-Céline is a writer of fiction and nonfiction, and has had a long career in publishing, most recently at BusinessWeek magazine, where she was Deputy Chief of a copyediting department.
-She has worked for several nonprofits and currently serves on the board of the New York chapter of the National Women’s Book Association.
+She and her husband, Mark Levy, were part-time year-round residents of Montauk for over thirty years.
+Céline joined the board in 1990, was the organization’s newsletter editor for many years, and serves on the Executive Board as Secretary.
+Céline had a long career in publishing, including at Harper, John Wiley, and most recently BusinessWeek magazine.
+She is also the author of three novels and the co-editor of the anthology On Montauk: A Literary Celebration.

 Tom Creel: Chair Legal Committee